goware/tldomains/README.md

 # Top-Level Domain Parser

-Tiny library to parse the subdomain and domain from a host string
+Tiny library to parse the subdomain, domain, and tld extension from a host string.

 ## Usage